Kansas State University

-Lewis holds a Bachelor’s of Arts in Sociology, Spanish, and Women’s Studies from KSU and completed a master’s in International Studies as a Rotary Peace Fellow at the University of Queensland, Australia.
-Originally from Manhattan, Kansas, Lewis has lived more than half her life abroad and is currently based in Mexico.
+Lewis holds a Bachelor of Arts in sociology, Spanish, and women’s studies from KSU and completed a Master in International Studies: Peace and Conflict Resolution as a Rotary Peace Fellow at the University of Queensland, Australia.

 M.I.S. in International Studies with specialization in Peace and Conflict Resolution, University of Queensland, Australia, 2012